-As a CCRC, we offer a continuum of care.
+As a CCRC (Continuing Care Retirement Community), we offer a continuum of care.
 In addition to Assisted Living, we provide Memory Support, Skilled Nursing and Rehab.
-These programs provide round-the-clock care for residents who are recovering from illness or injury, or who need more long-term supervision or support.
+These programs provide round-the-clock care for elders who are recovering from illness or injury, or who need more long-term supervision or support.

 MEMORY CARE FAQ

 HOW IS MEMORY SUPPORT DIFFERENT FROM ASSISTED LIVING?